-The important feature of EU's GDPR is that it ensures complete independence of the working of the Supervisory authorities.93 Each SA has been granted an 'independent status.'94 GDPR provides for each member state to provide for one or more independent public authorities to be responsible for monitoring the application of the GDPR so as to protect the fundamental rights of natural persons in relation to processing and to facilitate the free flow of personal data within the EU.95 In order to ensure independence in the working of SAs and commission, GDPR warrants the SAs to cooperate with each other and with the EU Commission in accordance with Chapter VII.96 GDPR further ensures that each supervisory authority must act with complete independence in performing its tasks and exercising its powers in accordance with the GDPR.97 Article 52(2) gives the freedom to the member or members of each data supervisory authority must, in the performance of their tasks and exercise of their powers in accordance with the GDPR, to remain free from external influence, whether direct or indirect, and neither seek nor take instructions from anybody.98 This provision makes sure that the SAs remain independent in their functioning.
+The important feature of EU's GDPR is that it ensures complete independence of the working of the Supervisory authorities.
+Each SA has been granted an 'independent status.'
+GDPR provides for each member state to provide for one or more independent public authorities to be responsible for monitoring the application of the GDPR so as to protect the fundamental rights of natural persons in relation to processing and to facilitate the free flow of personal data within the EU.
+In order to ensure independence in the working of SAs and commission, GDPR warrants the SAs to cooperate with each other and with the EU Commission in accordance with Chapter VII.
+GDPR further ensures that each supervisory authority must act with complete independence in performing its tasks and exercising its powers in accordance with the GDPR.
+Article 52(2) gives the freedom to the member or members of each data supervisory authority must, in the performance of their tasks and exercise of their powers in accordance with the GDPR, to remain free from external influence, whether direct or indirect, and neither seek nor take instructions from anybody.
+This provision makes sure that the SAs remain independent in their functioning.

-Article 52(4) provides each member state to ensure that each data protection supervisory authority is provided with the human, technical, and financial resources, premises, and infrastructure necessary for the effective performance of its tasks and the exercise of its powers, including those to be carried out in the context of mutual assistance, cooperation, and participation in the EDP.99 Similarly, article 52(5) provides that each member state must ensure that each supervisory authority chooses and has its own staff, which must be subject to the exclusive direction of the member or members of the data protection supervisory authority concerned.100 Another important article that ensures free functioning of SAs is article 52(6).
-It provides that each member state must ensure that each supervisory authority is subject to financial control that does not affect its independence and that it has separate, public annual budgets, which may be part of the overall state or national budget.101
+Article 52(4) provides each member state to ensure that each data protection supervisory authority is provided with the human, technical, and financial resources, premises, and infrastructure necessary for the effective performance of its tasks and the exercise of its powers, including those to be carried out in the context of mutual assistance, cooperation, and participation in the EDP.
+Similarly, article 52(5) provides that each member state must ensure that each supervisory authority chooses and has its own staff, which must be subject to the exclusive direction of the member or members of the data protection supervisory authority concerned.
+Another important article that ensures free functioning of SAs is article 52(6).
+It provides that each member state must ensure that each supervisory authority is subject to financial control that does not affect its

-93 GDPR recitals 121, 153 and articles 4, 51, and 52.
+GDPR recitals 121, 153 and articles 4, 51, and 52.

-94 GDPR chapter VI.
+GDPR chapter VI.